Sergio-Torres/DataLand/README.md

 In the future (since it is still in development) it is expected to be able to create graphs with various coordinates, equations and loaded files (such as .csv, for example).

-I don't have an npm install or a npm run build yet, because at the moment I don't know how to implement them.

-With this clarified, if you want to use the application you should take into account that it uses technologies such as:
+If you want to use the application you should take into account that it uses technologies such as:

 * Django - Python
 * Bokeh - Python (to create the graphics in the browser)